 Reason.
-Complete the chart of measurements from Alice's Time interval between events 1 and 2 Δt frame of reference Distance between events 1 and 2 ΔD frame of reference.
+Complete the chart of Time interval between events 1 and 2 Δt measurements from Alice's frame of reference.
+Distance between events 1 and 2 ΔD

 - 5. Represent.
 Construct an equation that relates the speed of the photon to the distance and time it travels as measured in Alice's frame. - 6.
 Reason.
 Compare the size of the results from the two frames of reference.